erose1337/pythonjit/README.md

 - `cython` must be installed
 - `gcc` must be available (Windows users should install [MinGW](http://mingw.org) to gain access to `gcc`)
+    - Alternatively, you can use the `compile_command` argument to specify a different compiler

 # Notes/Known issues/Complications:

 - `__file__` may not be available in compiled modules - see [here](https://stackoverflow.com/questions/19225188/what-method-can-i-use-instead-of-file-in-python#comment65304373_19225368) for a workaround
-- Supports python 2 and 3, but the default version is set to 2.

 # Read the Docs